Home

 Around 1780 a family, the Lenoir family known as Rolland, settled in what is now Saint-Henri.
 The grandfather was a tanner and his trade was transmitted from father to son.

 The community constantly needed leather, leather was an essential element in those days.
-Many items like furniture, saddles, shoes, gloves, coats and many more were made out of leather.
-At the end of the 18th century, more than half a dozen of tanneries, a considerable number for the time, existed in what was once commonly called the "Tanneries des Rolland".
+Many items like furniture, saddles, shoes, gloves and coats were made out of leather.
+At the end of the 18th century, more than half a dozen of tanneries, a considerable number for the time, existed in what was commonly called the "Tanneries des Rolland".

 Victoria Bridge

 After 1825, industrialization emerged.
-Any goods transported to Lachine by terrestrial way had to go through the area.
+Any goods transported to Lachine by terrestrial way had to go through St-Henri.

-To facilitate the transport, simple roads like the Upper Lachine Road now called Notre Dame were built.
-Formerly full of holes the now historic East West Notre Dame street is also known as the Chemin du Roy and continues North East towards Lanaudière, Mauricie and Quebec.
+To facilitate the transport, simple roads like the Upper Lachine Road now called Notre-Dame were built.
+Formerly full of holes, the now historic East-West Notre-Dame Street also known as the Chemin du Roy and continues North-East towards Lanaudière, Mauricie and Québec.

-The district is a working and industrial one but it gradually lost most of its industrial function.
-Except for the old middle-class residential blocks built at the end of the 19th century, there are very few streets where a residence is not close to a factory.
+St-Henri is a working and industrial district, but it gradually lost most of its industrial function.
+Except for the old middle-class residential areas built at the end of the 19th century, there are very few streets where a residence is not close to a factory.

 École Secondaire Saint-Henri

-The traditional area is delimited by Atwater, the Lachine Canal, the CP Railway and the Turcot Interchange.
+The traditional neighborhood is delimited by Atwater, the Lachine Canal, the CP Railway and the Turcot Interchange.

-In addition, all the space occupied by the Industrial Park from the Lachine Canal to the CPR railways and from the Turcot Interchange to Montreal West also represents Saint-Henri.
+All the space occupied by the Industrial Park from the Lachine Canal to the CPR railways, and from the Turcot Interchange to Montreal West is part of Saint-Henri.

-In 1930, in the absence of unemployment insurance and social assistance, the government established direct help and multiplied public works to create jobs.
-It is during those times that the striking 1933 art deco Atwater Market was built, along with the fire station on Place St-Henri and the viaducts on de la Montagne and Guy.
+In 1930, in the absence of unemployment insurance and social assistance, the government established direct help and multiplied public works to help create jobs.
+It is during those days that the striking 1933 art deco Atwater Market was built, along with the fire station on Place Saint-Henri and the viaducts on de la Montagne and Guy.

 George-Etienne-Cartier Park

-The vicinity is the proud owner of two of the most beautiful public parks of the city.
+The vicinity is the proud owner of two of the most beautiful public parks of the city of Montreal.

-The Saint-Henri park, the oldest, was created at the end of the 19th century at the instigation of the then municipality.
-The Sir George Étienne Cartier park was created in 1912.
+The St-Henri Park, the oldest, was created at the end of the 19th century at the instigation of what was then a municipality.
+The Sir George-Étienne-Cartier park was created in 1912.
 Its beautiful fountain has been recently restored.

-Michel Tremblay evokes the urban life of the Plateau Mont Royal with immense talent.
+Michel Tremblay evokes the urban life of the Plateau Mont-Royal with immense talent.
 Richard Séguin beautifully sings the life of the workers living in Montreal East.
-Yvon Deschamps tells tales about the daily life of the population of St-Henri with great pride.
-One can feel the sense of belonging of this remarkable artist who was born and raised in Saint-Henri.
+Yvon Deschamps, for his part, tells tales about the daily life of the population of Saint-Henri with great pride.
+One can feel the sense of belonging of this remarkable artist who was born and raised in the area.

 Notre-Dame Street

-Saint-Henri, La Petite Bourgogne and Ville Émard are where some of the scenes of "Omerta 3" have been filmed.
+Saint-Henri, La Petite-Bourgogne and Ville-Émard are where some of the scenes of "Omerta 3" were filmed.

 The Simmons and Coleco buildings, bastions of industrial times now accommodate artists, craftsmen, designers and photographers.
-The arrival of the Victor Studio and the Pilon brothers in the old RCA Victor building put the territory on the map.
+The arrival of the Victor Studio and the Pilon brothers in the old RCA Victor building popularized the area.
 Victor Studio offers sound recording, mastering and post-production services.
 Daniel Lavoie, Rock Voisine, Richard Séguin, Michel Rivard, Robert Charlebois are among those who recorded some of their albums at the Studio.

 Thank you for visiting Saint-Henri.